ericdfields/hamlc-loader/README.md

 # Haml-Coffee (Hamlc) Loader for Webpack

 Import haml-coffee files as modules in your webpack project.
-Returns a template that can be accessed in a global namespace (_window.HAML_ by default): `window.HAML['templates/my_template']`.
+Returns a template function to render the template.

 ## Setup